Disney California Adventure: Early changes and expansions

 Two major criticisms of the park in its first year were the lack of attractions appealing to children and the lack of a nighttime show or parade to keep visitors from leaving at nightfall.
-Within the first year of operation, Disney's Electrical Parade and Who Wants to Be a Millionaire – Play It! were brought to the park, and several of its original rides and attractions were closed, including Superstar Limo and the stage show Disney's Steps in Time.
+Within the first year of operation, Disney's Electrical Parade was brought to the park (where it ran until 2010) as well as Who Wants to Be a Millionaire – Play It!, and several of the park's original rides and attractions were closed, such as the stage show Disney's Steps in Time and the Superstar Limo ride, which were closed in 2001 and 2002, respectively.
 During the 2001 holiday season, Disney's LuminAria was presented on Paradise Bay.
-In October 2002, the Flik's Fun Fair area opened, which added attractions for children, and in May 2004, The Twilight Zone Tower of Terror opened as another E ticket.
-The park regularly featured seasonal promotions such as concert series, food festivals, and promotions for other Walt Disney Company franchises including the X Games and ABC soap operas.
+In October 2002, Flik's Fun Fair opened as part of the new A Bug's Land area, which added attractions for children, and in May 2004, The Twilight Zone Tower of Terror opened, with Who Wants to Be a Millionaire – Play It! closing in August 2004.
+The park also regularly featured seasonal promotions such as concert series, food festivals, and promotions for other Walt Disney Company franchises including the X Games and ABC soap operas.
 Monsters, Inc. Mike & Sulley to the Rescue! opened in the former Superstar Limo building in January 2006.

 Major redesign and expansion

 By 2007, Disney began making plans for major updates to the park.
 CEO Bob Iger said, "Any time you do something mediocre with your brand, that's withdrawal.
 California Adventure was a brand withdrawal."
 Iger briefly considered combining California Adventure and Disneyland Park into one large park, but the price would have cost as much as completely remodeling California Adventure.
-On October 17, 2007, The Walt Disney Company announced a multi-year, $1.1 billion redesign and expansion plan for Disney's California Adventure Park (against its initial $600 million cost to build).
-Each district was reimagined to transform the park from a spoof of modern California culture to a romanticized, idealized version of the state, exploring specific time periods and historic settings.
+On October 17, 2007, the Walt Disney Company announced a multi-year, $1.1 billion redesign and expansion plan for Disney's California Adventure Park (against its initial $600 million cost to build).
+Each district was reimagined to transform the park from a spoof of modern California culture to a romanticized, idealized version of the state, exploring specific time periods and historic settings inspired by Disney and Pixar stories.
 The project began in December 2007 and was completed in stages.
-Toy Story Midway Mania! opened on Paradise Pier in June 2008, in space formerly occupied by a store and restaurants.
+Toy Story Midway Mania! opened in Paradise Pier in June 2008, in space formerly occupied by a store and restaurants.
 World of Color, nighttime water and lights show on Paradise Bay, opened in June 2010.
+That same year, the park also received a modified name; Disney California Adventure.
 The Little Mermaid: Ariel's Undersea Adventure opened on the site formerly occupied by the Golden Dreams theater in June 2011.